Franklin named a "Top 10 Overall Micro American City of the Future" by Foreign Direct Investment Magazine - April/May 2015

 Money Magazine, a national financial magazine, ranked the City of Franklin among the top 100 cities to live in America, ranking 94th.
 Based on small towns with populations under 50,000, cities were ranked on qualities most important to the American family—not too expensive, great job opportunities, top-notch schools, safe streets, economic strength, good health care, and more.

 With Northwestern Mutual’s International Headquarters being based in Franklin, the close proximity of Franklin to four major highways, its good schools, and its 35 square miles for plenty of room to spread out were just some of the highlights that bestowed Franklin as being ranked among the “best places to live”!
-The complete Money Magazine Article “America’s Best Places to Live” can be viewed here.
+View the complete Money Magazine Article “America’s Best Places to Live”.

 Franklinwi.gov is Recognized as one of the Top City Government Websites by Juggle.com - August 2010